Fienne/website-project/README.md

 **ReactJS** : Refer to https://reactjs.org/ to understand the concepts of ReactJS

 **React Bootstrap** : Refer to https://react-bootstrap.github.io/getting-started/introduction/ to understand how to use React Bootstrap

+**AOS** : Refer to https://www.npmjs.com/package/aos to understand how to use AOS

+**React Helmet** : Refer to https://www.npmjs.com/package/react-helmet to understand how to use React Helmet